Breast Cancer Support

 Macmillan Cancer Support is a fantastic charity offering physical, emotional and financial support for anyone affected by cancer.
 They have a wealth of knowledge and experience of dealing with all aspects of breast cancer and they are available to talk to seven days a week.

 Macmillan have support centres across the UK, as well as regular events and support groups.
-You can find your nearest centre here - simply enter your postcode.
 Another brilliant resource is the free support line.
-If you have any worries or questions, or even if you simply need to talk, you can call 0808 808 00 00 and a specialist advisor will be ready to listen.
+If you have any worries or questions, or even if you simply need to talk, you can call 0808 808 00 00 and a specialist advisor will be happy to listen.
 Lines are open seven days a week from 8am to 8pm and calls are free from UK mobiles and landlines.

-Breast Cancer Care provides free talks, courses and meet-ups all over the UK.
+Breast Cancer Now provides free talks, courses and meet-ups all over the UK, they also offer a variety of online support.
 You can browse the calendar of events here.
 In addition to the face-to-face support, the charity is doing amazing work in providing several other options: a free, dedicated helpline (0808 800 6000), an option to email a breast care nurse and an award winning app.

 Breast Cancer Haven

-The Haven also provides a number of excellent support groups and workshops.
-These workshops cover a wide range of topics from nutrition to makeup and skincare.
+Breast Cancer Haven currently provides a number of excellent online support groups, classes, workshops and also one-to-one services via Zoom and over the phone.
+The workshops cover a wide range of topics from nutrition to makeup and skincare.
+These services can be accessed by phone 0300 012 0112 or via firstname.lastname@example.org and via their website.

 Cancer Research UK Forum